LoginRadius/docs/content/guide/phone-login/index.md

 > Note: The **Passwordless Login** method provides your consumers with the ability to **Login with OTP**.
 Your consumers will be able to enter their phone number to receive an OTP, which they can use to log in without a password.
 >
 > The **Phone Login** method must also be enabled for this feature to work.
-For more details, refer to the [Manage Passwordless Login](/guide/passwordless-login) document.
+For more details, refer to the [Manage Passwordless Login] href/guide/passwordless-login) document.

 ## Configuration

 ### Step 1: Choose Login Method

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account.
+1. Log in to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard</a> account.
 Select your app, then from the left navigation panel, click **Configuration** and then navigate to the **Login Methods** section.

    ![alt_text](../../assets/blog-common/configuration.png "image_tooltip")